grimmelm/ctech404/ctech402/module_3/M3_H5P_Strings-are-Immutable/exercise_specs.md

 ## Key Technical Outcome

 ## Exercise Context
-Lists are mutable - list methods change the list Strings are immutable - string methods do NOT change the string.
+Lists are mutable - list methods change the list<br>
+Strings are immutable - string methods do NOT change the string.<br>
+For this reasons, methods we have used on lists, such as .append(), cannot be used on a string.
+If you attempt to use such a method, you will receive an error.
-What we can do is create a new string with the appropriate changes
+What we can do is create a new string continaing the desired changes.<br>

 ## Exercise Instructions

- 1. Start by running the Python interpreter.
-Type <code>python</code> at the command prompt <code>$</code>.<br>

-<code>>>></code> is the Python interpreter's prompt.
-You can now run Python commands.<br>

-2. Print the text 'I can write Python programs!' to the screen (Hint: You can use Python's print function)

 ## Any Unique Requirements or Notes?